a-l-partis/Normative-Agent-Adaptation/README.md

 set floorNeedsCleaning - Button 1 for true, Button 2 for false set personResting -  Button 3 for true, Button 4 for false

-The reusable MAPE-K implementation can be found at HospitalSimulation/mapek_ws/src/infrastructure/infrastructure.
+The MAPE-K implementation can be found at HospitalSimulation/mapek_ws/src/infrastructure/infrastructure.

 ### Development Platform Requirements ###